-A special focus of the geological field investigations for stage 3 is given to the youngest geological history of the siting regions.
-Therefore, Nagra has also initiated an extensive research program focussing on the Quaternary sediments as a record of geological processes during the last few million years, including 2D seismic lines along and across former glacial valleys as well as core drillings into such valley fillings (up to a few hundred metres in depth).
-Similar to the previous investigations, the seismic investigations were not affected by Federal licensing, while for 15 boreholes, Federal licences had to be granted.
-As of October 2020, 14 of 15 Quaternary boreholes has been drilled.
+A special focus of the geological field investigations for stage 3 was directed towards the youngest geological history of the siting regions.
+An extensive research program focused on the Quaternary sediments as a record of geological processes during the last few million years, including 2D seismic lines along and across former glacial valleys as well as core drillings into such valley fillings (up to a few hundred metres in depth).
+No Federal licensing was required for the seismic investigations, while for 13 boreholes, Federal licences had to be granted.
+The final drilling programme included 12 Quaternary boreholes, drilling started in March 2018 and ended in December 2020.
+All raw data generated during drilling are available in site-specific reports.